Should You Choose CompleteCase or Untangle for a Connecticut Divorce?

 When CompleteCase May Be Sufficient

-The platform also suits couples who have already worked with a mediator or collaborative divorce attorneys and simply need a cost-effective way to generate final paperwork.
-In these cases, the heavy lifting is done—you just need the forms completed correctly.
+The platform may also suit couples who have already worked with a mediator, attorney, or financial professional and simply need a cost-effective way to generate final paperwork.
+In those cases, the heavy lifting is done.
+You are using the software to capture settled answers, not to decide what the answers should be.

 When Untangle Is the Better Choice

-Untangle becomes the better choice when your divorce involves any complexity beyond the most basic scenarios.
-If you own a home, have retirement accounts, need to create a parenting plan, or want guidance on Connecticut-specific requirements, broader workflow support becomes more valuable than a simple interview-to-forms product.
+Untangle becomes the better choice when your divorce involves complexity beyond basic document assembly.
+If you own a home, have retirement accounts, need a parenting plan, want to compare child support or alimony scenarios, or are unsure which Connecticut task comes next, broader workflow support is more valuable than a simple interview-to-forms product.

 Untangle's case management tools, task dashboard, and document generation help amicable couples keep the process organized from first draft through filing.
 When the financial picture, parenting issues, and document checklist are easier to follow, it becomes easier to see where the remaining disagreements actually are.